Article Technical Rating: 6 out of 10

 Select the best feature set

-Having a pre-design, and accurate manufacturing cost estimates, allows you to individually price out each feature of your product.
+Having a preliminary production design, and accurate manufacturing cost estimates, allows you to individually price out each feature of your product.
 By knowing the additional manufacturing cost for each feature you can then select the most economically optimal set of features for your product.

 For example, perhaps you are debating if you should incorporate GPS tracking in your product.
 Your market research shows that GPS can increase your sales price by $20.